Mr-Perfectuz/destini_App/README.md

 ## Our Goal

-In this challenge, you will be building a choose your own adventure game like Bandersnatch.
-In the process, you should apply your knowledge from the last module (Quizzler) to use Dart OOP principles to build a well organised project.
+We will be building a choose your own adventure game like Bandersnatch.
+In the process, we should  use Dart OOP principles to build a well organised project.

 ![Finished App](images/Destini.gif)